Juniper Hill Farm-Maxwell Evarts House: Description

-Juniper Hill Farm stands atop the crest of a hill northwest of Windsor's main village and is accessed via a winding drive on the north side of Juniper Hill Road.
+Juniper Hill Farm stands atop the crest of a hill northwest of Windsor Vermont's main village and is accessed via a winding drive on the north side of Juniper Hill Road.
 The main house is a large U-shaped 2 1/2-story wood-frame structure, oriented with the open end of the U to the north, facing terraced landscaping.
 The central portion of the U is covered by a dormered hip roof, while the wings are only two stories in height, also covered by hip roofs.
 The original main entrance is at the center of the southern facade, sheltered by a small gabled portico; it has flanking sidelight windows and a semi-oval transom window.
 A portion of an open colonnade of fluted Doric columns (once extending across the entire facade and covered by an arbor trellis, all since removed) projects in front of the entrance.
 The interior retains many original features, including elegant woodwork, a butler's pantry with original cabinets, and a library with panelled walls and fine oak shelving.